Mzhang008/movie-bot/README.md

 - register a personal use token for TMDB (The Movie Database) and followed the documentation to use the API to search and pull JSON movie data
 - build a UI using discord.js component buttons with text from TMDB title data
 - build EmbedMessage to display up to four movie posters in an embedded image collage/album
-- refactored code to handle errors and variations due to gaps in received data
+- refactored code to handle errors and variations due to gaps in received data or missing data (e.g. 0 entries for given title)

 TODO
 - create button to display next 4 results, plan to use global current index